Updated: Mar 3

 A system failure – A system failure is a direct result of a specific bug causing the system to stop functioning at one level or another.

-Why writing bug reports is important
+Why writing bug reports is essential.

 Bug reports are a simple way for project stakeholders to indicate that something in the software is not working as expected.
-Bug reports allow reported software errors to become a long-living document and to manage an incident until its final resolution.
+Bug reports allow reported software errors to become a long-living document and manage an incident until its final resolution.

 The ability to prioritize and determine which bugs should be addressed first.